squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 1 "FOO" { "bar" }
 ```

-Intuitively, you might expect that this doesn't change anything (i.e. it'll still get parsed into `FOO`), but in fact the Windows RC compiler will include the quotes in the user-defined type name.
+Intuitively, you might expect that this doesn't change anything (i.e. it'll still get parsed into `FOO`), but in fact the Windows RC compiler will now include the quotes in the user-defined type name.
 That is, `"FOO"` will be written as the resource type name in the `.res` file, not `FOO`.

 This is because both resource IDs and resource types use special tokenization rules--they are basically only terminated by whitespace and nothing else (well, not exactly whitespace, it's actually any ASCII character from `0x05` to `0x20` [inclusive]).
 As an example: